Finance and trade – technologies behind

 The term FinTech alone combines the terms “finance” and “technology.”
 Today, it usually represents an innovative startup using technology to rethink financial and banking services.
 FinTechs are generally focused on digital, mobile applications, or artificial intelligence.
 Since their arrival, the banking systems and trading processes have been severely disrupted.
 Moreover, the banking market itself is now conducive to the installation and development of FinTech

 FinTech is now everywhere.
 It is a real challenge in terms of innovation, growth, and even employment worldwide.
 FinTech is responsible for making finance much simpler and more accessible at the same time.
 It offers better quality and less expensive services.
+Marketech is dedicated to simplifying the stock markets and make it easier to invest in stocks and trade online.

 The different FinTech areas